FraFerrazzi/exprob_assignment1/README.md

 I have made some changes to the previously mentioned scripts to better fit the current software architecture.

 ### Sequence diagram

+The state diagram focuses the timing of the communication between the different nodes. \
+The beginning corresponds to the instant in which the software architecture is launched.
+In the diagram is shown the case in which the `battery_low = False` for a full execution cycle and becomes `battery_low = True` after the `state_machine.py` retrieves from the ARMOR service the information regarding the new location and the updated timestamp.

 <img src="https://github.com/FraFerrazzi/exprob_assignment1/blob/main/diagrams/sequence_diagram.drawio.png" width="800">